Raoul Dufy

 The subject itself is of no account; what matters is the way it is presented. -- Raoul Duffy Quote

-The Fauvist movement was the exuberant stepchild
+The Fauvist movement was the high-spirited stepchild

 of

 pointillism and impressionism.
-The movement was led by Henri Matisse.
+The exuberant 20th-century art movement was led by Henri Matisse.
 The Fauves emphasized vivid colors, hearty brushstrokes and simplified forms.
-The subject matter of the Fauve painters is generally predictable.
+The subject matter of the Fauve painters is generally lighthearted.
 They favored seascapes, the French countryside, portraits, nudes, and domestic interiors.
 The Fauve palette is what set them apart.
-They used paint directly from the tube and never mixed their colors.
+Fauvists used paint directly from the tube and never mixed their colors.
 They favored deep reds, oranges, and bright greens.
-The Fauve colors seemed intense and garish, even offensive to some.
-This new style of paintings was a reflection of the transformation that was taking place in Europe, the change from the restrictive Victorian age to a more enlightened, tolerant society.
+The Fauve colors seemed intense and tasteless, even offensive to art critics of the time.
+Matisse stated "In art, truth and reality begin when one no longer understands what one is doing or what one knows, and when there remains an energy that is all the stronger for being constrained, controlled and compressed"

 millardmulch@gmail.com